NLochmiller/pixel_sorter/README.md

 ## How do you sort an image?
 Since sorting is generally done in a 1d format, and not 2d images, we must convert the image into 1d arrays.
-The image is first cut into lines such that each pixel is guaranteed to be along a single line.
+The image is first cut into lines such that each pixel is guaranteed to be along a single line (This is the line the angle controls refer to).
 This requires that all lines are parallel, and that the lines are spaced just far apart from each other to have each pixel only be along 1 line.
 This is achieved by making each line a copy of a line generated using [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) at different offsets (spaced one pixel apart from each other) from a fixed spot on the image.
 If for each line we sort the pixels in that line, then we have sorted the image.